John McPhee (motorcyclist): CIP Green Power (2018)

 Following the surprise withdrawal of the British Talent Team from the world championship to focus on junior racing, McPhee spent the 2018 season riding a KTM for the CIP Green Power team.
-Although he occasionally ran at the front of the pack, including a 4th in Barcelona, a 3rd in Germany, a 5th in Japan, and a 3rd in the season closer at Valencia, the team struggled with a lack of funds, and McPhee regressed back to 12th in the standings, collecting 78 points during the campaign.
+Although he occasionally ran at the front of the pack, including a fourth in Barcelona, a third in Germany, a fifth in Japan, and a third in the season closer at Valencia, the team struggled with a lack of funds, and McPhee regressed back to 12th in the standings, collecting 78 points during the campaign.

 Petronas Sprinta Racing (2019–2021)

-For 2019 McPhee joined the Petronas Sprinta Racing team, and on a competitive bike, he rediscovered his 2017 form.
+For 2019, McPhee joined the Petronas Sprinta Racing team, and on a competitive bike, he rediscovered his 2017 form.
 His season high point came at the French Grand Prix, where from pole position he out duelled eventual world champion Lorenzo Dalla Porta to pick up his second career win.
-McPhee also had a 2nd place in San Marino, and a 3rd place in Austria, ending the season in a career best 5th place in the championship.
+McPhee also had a second place in San Marino, and a third place in Austria, ending the season in a career best fifth place in the championship.

-Despite some speculation about moving up to Moto2, he remained with the team for 2020.
-The season started well with a 2nd place in Qatar, a 2nd place in Jerez, a 3rd place in Austria, and coming back from 17th on the grid at Misano to claim his third career win, moving him into championship contention.
-However his form dipped in the second half of the season, and he wound up 7th in the final standings, with 131 points.
+Despite some speculation about moving up to Moto2, McPhee remained with the team for 2020.
+The season started well with a second place in Qatar, a second place in Jerez, a third place in Austria, and coming back from 17th on the grid at Misano to claim his third career win, moving him into championship contention.
+However, his form dipped in the second half of the season, and he wound up seventh in the final standings, with 131 points.

 The 2021 campaign would start horribly for McPhee and Petronas Racing, as he retired from the first four races of the year, two unfortunate crashes which caught McPhee through no fault of his own, and two unforced individual errors from the Scot.
-He grabbed a 3rd place finish for his only podium of the year in Austin, but otherwise capped off a disappointing season, down in 13th in the standings, with only 77 points.
+He grabbed a third place finish for his only podium of the year in Austin, but otherwise capped off a disappointing season, down in 13th in the standings, with only 77 points.

 Sterilgarda Husqvarna Max (2022)

 Following Petronas Racing leaving Moto3, McPhee moved to Max Biaggi's Sterilgarda Husqvarna team, replacing Romano Fenati, who moved up to Moto2.
-The season started well for McPhee, with a 5th place finish in Qatar.
+The season started well for McPhee, with a fifth place finish in Qatar.
 He then suffered an injury after a Supermoto training accident, in which he fractured 2 vertebrae in his back.
-He was out for 5 rounds.
+He was out for five rounds.

-Despite this difficult start to the season, McPhee battled back and took his 4th and final win in the championship; after starting the race in 22nd, he worked his way up to the front group, starting the last lap in 5th place, taking the lead with just 2 corners to go by overtaking 4 riders in one move.
+Despite this difficult start to the season, McPhee battled back and took his fourth and final win in the championship; after starting the race in 22nd, he worked his way up to the front group, starting the last lap in fifth place, taking the lead with just two corners to go by overtaking four riders in one move.
 He finished that season 11th in the standings, with a total of 102 points.